micahwoods/micahwoods.github.io/_posts/2019-12-11-andrew-thomson-presidents-cup-diary.md

 tags: [australia, tournament]
 ---

-My copy of Andrew Thomson's [Bridge to the Gods: Tales from Kyushu](http://www.ryanpub.com.au/bridgetothegods.htm) is sitting beside my computer as I write this.
-That's the book I'm bringing to read this weekend on a small island in the Andaman Sea.
+Andrew Thomson is the author of [Bridge to the Gods: Tales from Kyushu](http://www.ryanpub.com.au/bridgetothegods.htm).
+That very book happens to be sitting beside my computer as I write this.
+I'm bring it to read this weekend on a small island in the Andaman Sea.

-This week I'm also carefully following the news from the Presidents Cup at Royal Melbourne Golf Club.
-Yesterday at the captains' press conference I heard Thomson ask about the physics of ball reaction on the greens (listen to his question, and the full answer, at [the 10:50 mark of this video](https://twitter.com/PGATOUR/status/1204145088860844032?s=20).
+Thomson also gets around a bit.
+This week I'm following the news from the Presidents Cup at Royal Melbourne Golf Club.
+Yesterday at the captains' press conference I heard Thomson---he said he was from *Golf Digest Japan*---ask about the physics of ball reaction on the greens (listen to his question, and the full answer, at [the 10:50 mark of this video](https://twitter.com/PGATOUR/status/1204145088860844032?s=20).
 Ernie Els replied that "There are certain flags and certain conditions where the flag is a destination, not quite a target."
 The greens and the aprons at Royal Melbourne are notoriously firm.

-I found out today that Thomson is writing a Presidents Cup Diary.
+I found out today that Thomson is also writing a Presidents Cup Diary.
 I was fascinated to hear his thoughts about the course and about the upcoming competition.
 Today he wrote about course preparations for this event, among other topics.
-With his permission, I'm sharing below extended excerpts from today's entry.
+With his permission, what follows are extended excerpts from today's entry.

 ---